hxn150/JiveGenie/README.md

 ## Setup Instructions

-To run main.py do the following:
+To run our app do the following:

 1. Setup conda environment using dependencies from `requirements.txt`:
    `conda create --name <env> --file requirements.txt`